Defining the Concept of Self-Efficacy

 The construct self-efficacy can be distinguished from other constructs pertaining to competence beliefs, such as ability beliefs and expectancies for success.

 Ability beliefs refer to a person’s evaluation of his or her current competence, whereas self-efficacy beliefs are concerned with future performance on a task.

-Expectancies for success are conceptually similar to self-efficacy beliefs, as they refer to one’s expectation that he or she will perform well in the future.
+Expectancies for success are conceptually similar to self-efficacy beliefs, as they refer to one’s expectation that s/he will perform well in the future.